jacoblyles/pySomm/readme.md

 ## Room Shielding

 Any operations involving your seed phrase should be conducted in a room shielded against electromagnetic radiation.
 If such a room cannot be procured on an immediate basis, a large box covered in aluminum foil should suffice.
+This is to protect against [Van Eck phreaking](https://en.wikipedia.org/wiki/Van_Eck_phreaking), which allows attacker being able to read your screen at a distance.

+The room should have thick walls and be free of microphones to protect against [accoustic attacks](https://www.independent.co.uk/tech/cyber-security-passwords-hackers-a9070411.html).
+It is wise to run a white noise generator for the duration of the operations.

 # Installation